-Those who doubt the veracity of the Bible say that eight people could NEVER have done all the work needed to care for and maintain animals on Noah's Ark.
+Those who doubt the veracity of the Bible say that eight people could NEVER have done all the work needed to maintain a ship as big as Noah's Ark.
+In particular, they scuff at the idea that, given their sheer number, the feeding of animals would be an impossible task on the ship.
 The TRUTH is that most of them would need little if any care on the ship.
 This vessel used self-cleaning, self-feeding and self-watering technologies.

-Animals can be fed through food loaded into chutes located on either side of the cage.
+The loading of food for the feeding of animals is accomplished through food chutes located on either side of the cage.
 This would effectively enable them to fed themselves.
 Enough food could be placed inside the chutes to last the duration of the flood until dry land again appeared on the earth.

-God used this man, along with Job and Daniel, as an example of righteousness (Ezekiel 14:14, 20).
+God used Noah, along with Job and Daniel, as an example of righteousness (Ezekiel 14:14, 20).
 How righteous was this man?
 He was willing to TRUST God and sail a GIANT boat, for several months, that had no rudder or sail!